erdilS/Port-Windows-11-Xiaomi-Pad-5/guide/English/important.md

 > While the Xiaomi Pad 5 is currently one of the most supported and stable Android devices to run Windows on, there are some rare issues that may severely affect your device.
 Make sure you understand these issues before installing Windows.

 ## 24H2 EDL issues
-If you ever create a restore point in any 24H2 release, your device will be sent into EDL after rebooting.
+If you ever create a restore point or modify any partitions (even on external devices) in disk manager in any 24H2 release, your device will be sent into EDL after rebooting.
 It's unknown what causes this issue, but it happens on any WoA device, not just the Mi Pad 5.

 So far 24H2 seems to be stable, but whatever you do, **DO NOT CREATE A RESTORE POINT** or use software that creates one (like Driver Booster Pro).